thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 ### Entity from dashboard state

-This alias allows choosing entity(-ies) from dashboard state.
-This entity(-ies) can be device, asset, entity view, tenant, customer, dashboard, user, data converter, integration, scheduler event, blob entity, role, edge, current customer, current tenant, current user, current user owner.
+This alias allows choosing one or more entities from the dashboard state.
+The entities can be a device, asset, entity view, tenant, customer, dashboard, user, data converter, integration, scheduler event, blob entity, role, edge, current customer, current tenant, current user, or current user owner.

 For example, if Entities table widget is created on a [root dashboard state](/docs/{{docsPrefix}}user-guide/dashboards/#states) with several entities displayed on it, and you'd like to create a dashboard state which will display a widget with the entity you clicked on, you need to use this alias.